...

 The CNC milling machine won’t understand the model you design unless it is in a compatible CNC machining file format.
 Therefore, it’s necessary to export your CAD model into CNC-compatible file formats with the CAD/CAM software.
 Examples of such formats are STEP and STL.

-If the software cannot convert the design to such format, you can use several online services such as Cadexchanger and Convert.emachineshop.com.
+If the software cannot convert the design to such a format, you can use several online services such as Cadexchanger and Convert.emachineshop.com.

 On converting, the file will direct the machine on the rotational and linear movement, cutting sequence, toolpath, machine, and workpiece speed associated with the process.